NUS-OSS is an initiative to help interested NUS SoC students become OSS developers.

 We have a number of OSS projects that are especially suitable for NUS students to level-up their SE within the context of OSS projects.

-A Desktop App for anonymous peer testing of software products. ( project website
+CATcher 10 TypeScript, Angular, Electron A Desktop App for anonymous peer testing of software products. ( product website, project website).
+Mentor: Dr. Damith

 Benefits

-Doing work outside modules will set you apart from those who are only good in academic work and will increase your chances of getting,
+Doing work outside courses will set you apart from those who are only good in academic work and will increase your chances of getting,

 How to get started